VeniceUnleashed/VU-Docs/content/vext/tutorial/start.md

 ## Running a server
-If no level is specified in MapList.txt, the server will load `MP_Subway ConquestLarge0` by default
+If no level is specified in MapList.txt, the server will load `MP_Subway ConquestLarge0` by default The executable files are located inside your Venice Unleashed install directory.

 ### With GUI
 You can start a server using these launch parameters: